Trinity College, Beenleigh: History

-Founded in 1982 by the Marist Brothers, it is near Saint Joseph's Tobruk Memorial School and convent which were opened in October 1953.
+The school opened on 25 January 1982 by the Marist Brothers, with the Sisters of St. Joseph joining the staff of the College for the first three years.
+It is near Saint Joseph's Tobruk Memorial School and convent, which were opened in October 1953.
 In comparison, Beenleigh State High School was opened in 1963.
 Saint Patrick's Catholic Church is in an adjoining street.